 - What percentage does each expense have to the total expenditure?

-- What’s the effect on your income portfolio if you lose one or more of the income sources?
+- What’s the effect on your income portfolio if you lose one or more income sources?

-- If any of these expenses increase, what’s the overall impact on your finances?
+- If expenses increase, what’s the overall impact on your finances?

 - How liquid are your finances in case of an emergency?

 - Do you have the right insurance policies?